ny83427/tankwar/About.md

 * You are encouraged to improve enemy tank's AI so that they won't be too foolish

-* You are encouraged to make game easily customizable, such as screen width/height, moving speed of Tank and Missile and etc. You can also introduce more powerful weapons or bombs that can be equipped or used by player tank...To Infinite and Beyond!
+* You are encouraged to make game easily customizable, such as screen width/height, moving speed of Tank and Missile, keyboard control and etc. You can also introduce more powerful weapons or bombs that can be equipped or used by player tank...
+To Infinite and Beyond!

 * And finally, Happy Coding!
 [Java Never Sleep](https://www.javaneversleep.com)!
 ![](assets/images/happy-coding.jpg)